 Plus, it’s also the cold and flu season – and if you’re like most people, all you want to do is curl up in bed with a hot cup of tea or soup and feel sorry for yourself.
 So how can you encourage yourself to get moving this winter, when the weather won’t co-operate, you’re feeling cold, and you can’t stop sneezing?

 The trick is to find indoor workout moves or sports that help you keep up your exercise routine, but are not too difficult, since you may not be feeling your best.

 Start with these slowly and only do a few at a time, and keep adding more as you build up a resistance to them.
 By the time summer rolls around, you’ll be in such great shape you’ll wish it were winter all year ‘round!
 (Well, maybe not quite.
 Nothing beats a cold pool on a hot summer’s day.
 But you’ll definitely thank me for these moves to help get you through these next few months.)

 Unlike walking the plank, this exercise is not dangerous unless you do it over a canyon.
-It’s one of the most basic exercises, and you can suit the time limit to your endurance.
+It’s one of the most basic exercises in a workout, and you can suit the time limit to your endurance.